Deynobee/demo/README.md

 # DEMO Project README
-this is a simple reading file
+This is bound to case problem